-FSM 1033 - Fire Prevention
+FSM 1033.
+Fire Prevention (3 credit hours).

 Provides fundamental information regarding the history and philosophy of fire prevention, organization and operation of fire prevention bureau, use of fire codes, identification and correction of fire hazards, and the relationships of fire prevention with built-in fire protection systems, fire investigation, and fire and life-safety education.
 Prerequisite: None.
 Corequisite: None.
 Offered: Summer.

-FSM 2043 - Fire Administration I
+FSM 2043.
+Fire Administration I (3 credit hours).

 This course provides an introduction to the organization and management of a fire department and the relationship of government agencies to the fire service.
-Emphasis will be placed on fire service leadership from the perspective of the company officer
+Emphasis will be placed on fire service leadership from the perspective of the company officer.
+Prerequisite: None.
+Corequisite: None.
+Offered: Fall.

-FSM 2153 - Fire Arson Investigation
+FSM 2153.
+Fire Arson Investigation (3 credit hours).

 This course is intended to provide the student with the fundamentals and technical knowledge needed for proper fire scene interpretations, including recognizing and conducting origin and cause, preservation of evidence and documentation, scene security, motives of the fire setter, and types of fire causes.
 Prerequisite: FS 2003.
 Corequisite: None.
 Offered: Fall.

-FSM 2163 - Legal Aspects of Fire Service
+FSM 2163.
+Legal Aspects of Fire Service (3 credit hours).

 The course introduces the Federal, state, and local laws that regulate emergency services; national standards influencing emergency services; standard of care, tort liability, and review of relevant court cases.
+Prerequisite: None.
+Corequisite: None.
+Offered: Spring.